Soul Tracks - Tracking the World's Greatest Soul Music

 Queen Latifah

-Though still only in her early 30s, Queen Latifah has become an almost iconic figure in popular entertainment, having reached high levels of success in music, television and, most recently, feature films over a 15-year career.
+Queen Latifah has become an almost iconic figure in popular entertainment, having reached high levels of success in music, television and, most recently, feature films over a two decade career.
 With a broad range of talents only hinted at early in her career, Latifah is now poised to become one of the major across-the-board stars of this decade.

 Born Dana Owens in Newark, New Jersey in 1970, she took on the Arabic name Latifah while still a child, and later adopted the full pseudonym as a college student.
 By age 18 she was performing with hip-hop legend Afrika Bambaataa and she recorded her first album, All Hail the Queen, in 1989.
 The singles "Dance For Me" and "Ladies First" became rap smashes, though they received only moderate attention outside the rap world.
 However, the disc established Latifah as a female rap pioneer, both tough and intelligent, and won for her a loyal following.
 Her subsequent albums, Nature of a Sista and Black Reign solidified her position with her core audience, but did little to expand it.
 Her 1998 release, Order in the Court, added more soulful elements to her music, but was only a modest seller.